hey-network/mainchain/readme.md

 ### Code used as basis

-This table lists all `*.sol` contract files that served as basis by the deployed Hey contracts.
+This table lists all `*.sol` contract files that served as a source of inspiration for the deployed Hey contracts.

 | Domain | File   | Provider           | Source  | Modifications brought |
 | ----- | ------- | ------------- |------------- |------ |